If you would like to do some writing, take a look at some of the activities below for ideas.

 Write your own story.
 To inspire your story writing, choose one of the activities below.
 This will give you some ideas about characters, settings and genres.
 Be as creative as you can!

-Story Widget - use the story widget to discover questions that will help you start and write a fantastic story.
+Use the story widget to discover questions that will help you start and write a fantastic story.
 Be as creative as you can.

 Use the circle in the document attached to help you decide which genre to focus on and which characters to include in your story.